bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	        </classes>
 	    </test>
 	</suite>

+For more information on execution order of TestNG annotations, see [https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng] (https://stackoverflow.com/questions/30587454/difference-between-beforeclass-and-beforetest-in-testng)

 ### 4 Write a cucumber test ###
 Cucumber styled tests rely on a `.feature` file where each test step is defined.
 Look at [https://cucumber.io/docs/reference](https://cucumber.io/docs/reference) for more information about writing a feature file.